• Skip to primary navigation

 What is Mahi Mahi?

-Mahi Mahi is a cold-water fish that is rich in selenium, niacin, and B vitamins and helps prevent lung inflammation…..and it’s delicious!
+Mahi Mahi is rich in selenium, niacin, and B vitamins and helps prevent lung inflammation…..and it’s delicious!
 It also contains heart healthy omega-3 fatty acids.
 I first tried Mahi Mahi while in Hawaii, and I have been eating it ever since.

 Place all ingredients in a large bowl and stir to combine.